GermanHeim/globalsearch-rs/paper/paper.md

 ---
-title: 'GlobalSearch-rs: A global optimization library written in Rust'
+title: 'GlobalSearch-rs: A multistart framework for global optimization written in Rust'

 tags:
   - Rust